DrCuis/DesignGUI/README.md

 script to output HTML and PDF.
 To compile the booklet to html for example, run `./makeBook.sh html`.

-Read (https://github.com/DrCuis/TheCuisBook/blob/master/README.md) to learn about the commands to use to edit the booklet
+Read (https://github.com/DrCuis/TheCuisBook/blob/master/README.md) to learn about the commands used to edit the booklet.